sharjeel3/react-smsglobal-app/README.md

 * Reports page should use pagination and allow for better statistics reporting using charts and using data over longer period of time
 * Can add loading states on Send Message form
 * Can avoid using `display: none` using React conditional rendering based on a viewport
+* Can namespace keys in Local Storage
+* REST API integration is using HTTP which should be changed to HTTPS
+* You will notice one Saga is not using action creators, instead it is putting actions directly.
+This can be improved